OussamaTeyib/HelloWorld/README.md

    To install the APK on a connected device or emulator, run:

    ```
-   cmake --build <Build-Directory> --target install_apk
+   cmake --build <Build-Directory> --target install_apk_<ABI-Name>
    ```

-   This command automatically detects the ABI of the connected device or emulator, builds the corresponding native code and APK (if not already built), and installs it on the target.
+   This command builds the native code and APK for the specified ABI (if not already built), and installs it on the connected target.
+   > Replace `<ABI-Name>` with one of the build's supported ABIs.

 ### Useful Commands